 - We want retailers to order products stochastically with some rate.
 So change the event’s Trigger type from Timeout to Rate.
 Let’s assume that on average one request is sent per day, so set the Rate below to be 1 per day.

 We have defined when the event should occur.
 Now let us tell AnyLogic what to do when the event occurs.
 Expand the Action properties section.
 It contains the edit box where we can type the code that will be called.
-Type there the Java code as shown on the screenshot below:
+Type there the following Java code:

 The second statement searches for a nearest free truck.